awsdocs/aws-codepipeline-user-guide/doc_source/file-reference.md

 Create the `imagedefinitions.json` file with the following considerations:
 + The maximum file size limit for the image definitions file is 100 KB\.
 + You must create the file as a source or build artifact so that it is an input artifact for the deploy action\.
+In other words, make sure that the file is either uploaded to your source location, such as your CodeCommit repository, or generated as a built output artifact\.

 The `imagedefinitions.json` file provides the container name and image URI\.
 It must be constructed with the following set of key\-value pairs\.